 In collaboration with KIWA, VACL hosted a KIWA SLAM workshop in the two days leading up to the conference, where a language app was produced by participants from across Australia in collaboration with the facilitators.
 The app was produced in six languages; Bundjalung, Dharug, Ngarrindjeri, Wonnarua, Gathang and English, and will be released on the app store soon.
 Other workshops and practical demonstrations explored how to create iBooks, dictionaries, recordings and teaching resources in language.

 On the Wednesday and Thursday attendees were spoilt for choice with three streams of presentations that focused on community, education and technology.
 More than 30 presentations were offered detailing the diverse projects communities and organisations are working on with the aim of keeping language alive.

-VACL participated in presentations on Learning from Experience with Vicki Couzens, Christina Eira and Tonya Stebbins from the Meeting Point Research Team based at VACL.
+VACL participated in presentations on Learning from Experience with Vicki Couzens, Kris Eira and Tonya Stebbins from the Meeting Point Research Team based at VACL.
 The Ankety Map - Review of Digital Tools for Language Work presentation was made by Paul Paton from First Languages Australia and the waqdamba-nganjin wurrung presentation was made by Emma Hutchinson, Paul Paton, Mandy Nicholson and Joel Wright from VACL.